 Candidates for epilepsy surgery undergo an extensive pre-surgery evaluation.
 The tests help to pinpoint the area in the brain where the seizures begin, called the seizure focus, and to determine whether surgery is feasible.
 The evaluation also helps to precisely identify important structures in the brain so that the seizure focus may be removed without causing damage to important nearby brain regions.

 The pre-surgical evaluation includes an extensive medical history, with a review of seizure activity, including type, frequency, and duration.
-A complete physical is performed to rule out non-epileptic causes for the seizures, such as those associated with a high fever (febrile seizures).
+A complete physical is performed to rule out non-epileptic causes for the seizures, such as those associated with sleep and movement disorders.

 Once it has been determined that the person's seizures are related to epilepsy and that the patient has not improved after taking medication, a series of tests may be done to help locate the seizure focus and provide the surgeon with important information about the brain that is needed for surgery.